ollytheninja/ke-website/content/en/docs/setup/keadm.md

 ### Get Token From Cloud Side

-Run `keadm gettoken` in **cloud side** will return the token, which will be used when joining edge nodes.
+Run `keadm gettoken` on **cloud side** to get a join token, which will be used when joining edge nodes.

 ```shell
 # keadm gettoken